taito-zz/slt.theme/README.rst

 0.3 (2012-11-XX)
 ================

--Added template for order listing and address listing. [taito]
+- Added template for order listing and address listing. [taito]
+- Added viewlet for address. [taito]

 0.2 (2012-11-04)
 ================